shaunpersad/sql-where-parser/README.md

 });
 ```

-Handles the BETWEEN case appropriately.
+It handles the BETWEEN case appropriately.

 ```js
 const parser = new SqlWhereParser();